gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - The floor selector automatically updates when building changes

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Always use `MapboxV3View` instead of `MapboxView` for SDK v4.41.1
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Always use `MapboxV3View` instead of `MapboxView` for SDK v4.41.1
-Ã°ÂÂÂ Ã¯Â¸Â The floor selector won't appear until a building is loaded
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ The floor selector won't appear until a building is loaded

 ---